“You can be young without money, but you can’t be old without it.” — Tennessee Williams

 If you work more than 35 years, your lower-earning years can be replaced in the formula with years that had higher earnings.
 Your estimated benefit is adjusted each year.

 The SSA caps your income used in this formula.
-For 2018, that limit was $128,400.
-It doesn’t matter how much more you made: That’s the maximum you’ll be taxed on and the most the federal government will use in determining your benefit.
+For 2019, that limit is $132,900.
+It doesn’t matter how much more you make: That’s the maximum you’ll be taxed on for Social Security purposes.